To schedule an appointment please call our office – (360) 733-4800, select option 3

 - NO SHOW/CANCELLATION FEE: We hope that you keep your scheduled appointments.
 As a courtesy to all patients we do have an automated phone reminder system that calls the day prior.
 If you cancel less than 24 hours prior to your appointment or no-show for your appointment we may apply a $25 fee.

-- REFRACTIONS: A refraction is a test to determine your visual acuity and from which your doctor determines your glasses prescription.
-Your doctor will most likely want to complete a refraction as part of your complete exam.
+- REFRACTIONS: A refraction is a test to determine your visual acuity and from which your doctor determines your glasses prescription (if desired).
+Your doctor will most likely want to obtain a refraction as part of your complete exam.
 The refraction helps the doctor asses the overall health of your eyes and will address any changes in visual acuity.
-Medicare and many other commercial plans do not pay refraction; please be prepared to pay for the refraction on the day of your exam.
+Medicare and many other commercial plans do not pay for refractions.
+You will not be automatically charged for the refraction.
+However, if you desire to update your glasses prescription, please be prepared to pay for the refraction on the day of your exam.